AnthonyRonca/CodePath_Lab01/README.md

 - [ x ] Style the question and answer side of the card to better distinguish between the two sides
 - [ x ] Add selectable multiple choice answers beneath the card
 - [ x ] Change the background color of the multiple choice answers when clicked to indicate whether the question was answered correctly
-- [ ] Further customize and style the card
+- [ x ] Further customize and style the card